How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 “Should I raise prices?” → Check the last 12 weeks of client feedback and sales data.

-“Should I add this service?” → Check the pattern of where revenue actually came from vs. where effort went.
+“Should I add this service?” → Check the pattern of where revenue actually came from versus where effort went.

 One agency owner used 24 weeks of data to decide on specialization.
-Documented patterns showed 73% of revenue came from one industry despite serving four.
-Cut three industries.
-Revenue jumped 40% in the next 12 weeks by focusing on pattern, not preference.
+Documented patterns showed 73% of revenue came from one industry despite serving four, so he cut three industries and revenue jumped 40% in the next 12 weeks by following the pattern instead of his preferences.

 This implementation guide builds on several foundational frameworks from The Clear Edge system.